Is Dog Agility Training Safe For My Dog

 It is important for you and your dog to enjoy the experience.
 If you can both do this, I cannot shout loudly enough about the advantages of using agility training as a way to bond and get even closer to your dog.
 If you and your dog take to it (and enjoy it) it can have tremendous benefits for you and your dog's fitness, as well as providing mental stimulation.

 Agility dog training is a very safe and worthwhile activity, as long as you train your dog slowly and allow it to adapt and react to obstacles in their own time.

 In the video above, you'll see our boy having one of his first journey's around an agility course.
 This shows him getting use to the course and each obstacle in a very slow and controlled way.
 It is at this time that the dog will tell you if he/she doesn't like a particular part of the course.
 Some dogs have issues with apparatus like the A frame and see-saw, so it is very important that you show encouragement with a little force and persistence, but allow the dog to get to grips with each element.

 In contrast the video below shows our boy after a fair bit of training.
 When he knows it is his turn he will literally drag us into the ring to get started and gets very excited when he has completed it.
 This is because we show him that he has done well, through praise and this pleases him even more.
 You'll see on the third run that he nails it.

-Believe me, we are careful and considerate owners and we would not do anything if it could potentially cause harm or serious injury to our dogs.
-As with any activity or sport there is a small risk of injury, but the positive aspects of agility training far outweigh any negative ones.
+Please believe us when we say that we are careful and considerate owners and we would not do anything if it could potentially cause harm or serious injury to our dogs.
+As with any activity or sport there is a small risk of injury, but in our opinion the positive aspects of agility training far outweigh any negative ones.